RobertTalbert/discretecs/activities/module7/bc-video-2-script.md

 Later in this series we're going to have a more efficient way of counting these k-element subsets, but just to illustrate the concept once again, let's count a collection of subsets that would be hard to do by listing all the objects--- the number of 4-element subsets of a 10-element set.
 There are 2^(10) or 1024 subsets of a 10-element set and I don't feel like listing all of those out!

 So start with the wrong-way method, and set up a generic 4-element subset by listing 4 blanks.
-There are 10 ways to fill in the first blank, 9 for the second, 8 for the third, and 7 for the fourth, for a total of
+There are 10 ways to fill in the first blank, 9 for the second, 8 for the third, and 7 for the fourth, for a total of 5040 ways to fill in the blanks.
+Of course that's wrong because there are only 1024 total subsets possible.
+It's too big because when we count one 4-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0MTUwMTA0MywtMTgxNjM1NzMxOV19
+eyJoaXN0b3J5IjpbLTE2MTgxODAzMjksLTE4MTYzNTczMTldfQ
+==
 -->